How to get your device

 A lock out is a state-mandated function that will not allow you to start your vehicle.
 A lock out can occur for several reasons, including a missed calibration, too many failed startup attempts, failed rolling retests, missed rolling retests or suspected tampering.
 If your device is saying “lock out” followed by a timer that is counting down in minutes only, you are in a temporary lock out.
 Once the timer has expired, you will be able to start your vehicle with a passing breath sample.
 If the timer started counting down in days, this is a service lock out.
 You will need to contact Intoxalock at (877) 777-5020 to order a new device.
 Once the countdown on a service lock out expires, you will not be able to start your vehicle until you have a new device.
 You will be responsible for all fees.

 If your Intoxalock registered a BrAC reading and you have not consumed an alcoholic beverage in the last 24 hours, don’t panic.
 Rinse your mouth out with water and then wait 10-15 minutes before submitting another breath sample.
 There are many products that contain alcohol that can be read by the fuel cell.
-Because of this, we strongly recommend that you wait 15-20 minutes after eating, drinking, putting anything in your mouth other than water or using any product that contains alcohol prior to submitting a breath sample.
-This will allow any contaminant alcohol to dissipate.
+Because of this, we strongly recommend that you wait 15-20 minutes after eating, drinking, putting anything in your mouth other than water, or using any product that contains alcohol such as certain mouthwashes, prior to submitting a breath sample.
+This will allow any contaminants to dissipate.

 What to do when your car needs to have maintenance